Kettle Run boys basketball gives Liberty first Evergreen District loss

 The Cougars entered the game with a 0-7 record against coach Pat Frazer’s Liberty team since Kettle Run opened for the 2008-09 season.
 They held a one-point lead Tuesday with 13.4 seconds remaining in the fourth and Christian Yancy at the free-thrown line hoping to add to that advantage.

 Yancy, however, missed the bonus free throw.
-Liberty’s Arber Krasniqi grabbed the rebound and passed the ball to Xavier Colbert, who scored a game-high 18 points.
+Liberty’s Arber Krasniqi grabbed the rebound and passed the ball to Xavier Colbert, who had scored a game-high 18 points.

 Colbert quickly pushed the ball up the floor, penetrated the right side of the lane and drew the attention of three Kettle Run defenders.
-That left Krasniqi all alone on left side of the basket with about seven eight seconds remaining.
+That left Krasniqi all alone on left side of the basket with about eight seconds remaining.